 We like to draw a line to follow with our strand of beads.
 We simply drew a straight chalk line for our sample, but it’s also helpful (possibly more so) to draw in any curved lines you may want to trace in beads.

-You should thread your machine with thread that best matches the beads first and the fabric second.
+You should Thread your machine with Thread that best matches the beads first and the fabric second.
 For our samples, we purposefully chose white beads on a dark suede.
-We used white thread in both the top and bobbin and the stitches nearly disappear.
-We switched to black thread in both the top and bobbin when we tested a decorative strand with black rhinestone links against my navy fabric.
-Again, the thread is nearly invisible.
-If you have trouble matching, try going with a thread color to match your fabric in the bobbin and a clear monofilament thread in the top.
+We used white Thread in both the top and Bobbin and the stitches nearly disappear.
+We switched to black Thread in both the top and Bobbin when we tested a decorative strand with black rhinestone links against the navy fabric.
+Again, the Thread is nearly invisible.
+If you have trouble matching, try going with a Thread color to match your fabric in the Bobbin and a clear monofilament Thread in the top.

 In the background of the photo above is a blurry white square we’d like to bring to your attention.
 Not because it’s blurry, but because that is a piece of tape.
 Our personal hint is to use an overlapped piece of tape to 1) secure the ends of your strand so the beads don’t slide off, and 2) to attach the end of the stand to your fabric.

 Once you’re confident you have the swing of the Needle set and the strand of beads is in place under the foot, you are ready to stitch.
 We like to hold the strand from both the back and the front.
 This does not mean you’re pulling on the beads; it’s more a stability thing, allowing you to better follow the drawn line.

 This is our test stitch on a strand of 3mm beads.

 Here’s a 4mm strand with beads spaced farther apart.

 Here, we switched out to the smaller foot for a dainty 2mm strand.